 that feels do-able and commit to that as Step One.
 Maybe something like better self-care, which will help you stay better regulated emotionally, so

 you'll be more emotionally generous in all your relationships.
-Then put your other goals on your calendar as next steps to tackle two months from now.
+Then put your other goals on your calendar as next steps to review in a month.

 3. Hone your desire: